dart-lang/test/pkgs/test/doc/configuration.md

 This field specifies the path of the HTML template file to be used for tests run in an HTML environment.
 Any HTML file that is named the same as the test and in the same directory will take precedence over the template.
-The template file can't end with `.html` - any other extension will do, like `.html.tpl`.
-Otherwise an error will be thrown.
 For more information about the usage of this option see [Providing a custom HTML template](https://github.com/dart-lang/test/blob/master/README.md#providing-a-custom-html-template)

 ## Configuring Tags